-Loves heat; stores well.
-Imperial is an excellent variety for any gardener wanting broccoli that performs well in the longer, hotter days of summer.
-6-8" heads are a tight dome-shape with small dark green beads and superb post-harvest holding characteristics.
-Ideal for bunching or processing.
-Matures in mid-late summer (85 days) unless days are cool which will result in a longer maturity.
-Approximately 100+/- seeds/Pkg.
+Loves heat, stores well.
+Imperial is an excellent variety for gardeners who want broccoli that performs well in the longer, hotter days of summer.
+Heads are tight and dome-shaped with small, dark-green beads and superb post-harvest holding characteristics.
+This hybrid is ideal for bunching or processing.
+Matures in 65-70 days from transplant, but cooler days can result in a longer maturity.
+Approx. 100 seeds/pkg.

 Scroll down for more details and growing information.

 All members of the crucifer family contain indoles which are nitrogen compounds that appear to protect our cells’ DNA from carcinogens; hence are anti-cancer vegetables.

 Plant seeds 1⁄4-1⁄2 inches deep.
 Transplant or thin small plants to 15-18 inches apart in rows 32-36 inches apart.
 Transplants can be started in April for May planting.
 Transplant after 4-6 weeks.
 Use a starter fertilizer, soaking the root ball thoroughly prior to transplanting.
 Direct seed in late spring, as seedlings can tolerate a light frost.
 Broccoli can be direct seeded up until mid-late June for a continuous harvest.
 Soil temperature should be 21-26 degrees C for optimal germination in 4-7 days.

 Broccoli prefers full sun, but will tolerate part shade.
 Prepare a rich, loose soil that holds moisture well and has pH level of 6.0-6.5.
 Broccoli is a heavy feeder and will also benefit from applications of boron, calcium and magnesium, particularly during the early stages of growth.
 Hollow stem in broccoli is related to boron deficiency.